zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation02.md

 ## Objective

-If the domain have several different name server names used, they can all be using the same IP address.
-This may be due to a configuration error, or a workaround to a certain policy restriction.
-This test case checks that the name servers used does not resolve to reuse the same IP addresses.
+If the domain's name servers use several different names, they can all be using the same IP address.
+This may be due to a configuration error, or a workaround for a certain policy restriction.
+This test case checks that the name servers used do not reuse the same IP addresses.

 Section 4.1 of [RFC 1034] says at least two name servers must be used for a delegation.